 If you are charged under Part III of the POA, the officer has up 6 months to “commence” the charge.
 This is different than the requirement for a Part I offence where the officer has a deadline to “serve” the ticket within 30 days.
 This means that if you were in an accident in the summer, you could potentially receive a visit from the police in the winter, pressing charges and requiring your attendance at court.

 Part III charges are commonly more serious, they require your presence at court (or your representative) because they can not be paid out of court.
-They typically carry harsher penalties as well, such as a licence suspension or even imprisonment in some cases.
+They typically carry harsher penalties as well, such as a license suspension or even imprisonment in some cases.

 Limitation Period Part III

 76 (1) A proceeding shall not be commenced after the expiration of any limitation period prescribed by or under any Act for the offence or, where no limitation period is prescribed, after six months after the date on which the offence was, or is alleged to have been, committed.

 What to do if you are charged or think you may be charged in the future?

 If you are charged by the police, it is important to immediately seek out the information that you will need to make important legal decisions.
 Being unaware of the law or the court process can result in legal missteps that can result in a conviction and penalties that will impact your life for years to come.
 Obtaining legal representation puts a licensed, knowledgeable, and experienced paralegal in the courtroom on your behalf to protect your interests in reducing or eliminating the consequences of a possible conviction.

 Have You Been Charged With Careless Driving In Ontario?